Third Sector Organisations (Impact and Support) Bill

 Overview

-This bill proposes creating a Civil Society Empowerment Agency to assess the effectiveness of third sector organisations (TSOs) in England and Wales and provide them with support.
-The Agency will create a framework for assessing TSOs' impact, offer advice and training, and publish annual reports on their overall contribution.
+This bill proposes creating a Civil Society Empowerment Agency to assess the impact and effectiveness of third sector organisations (TSOs) in England and Wales.
+The Agency will provide support and guidance to TSOs, particularly in accessing public sector funding, and will produce annual reports on their overall contribution.

 Description

-The bill establishes the Civil Society Empowerment Agency (the Agency).
-The Agency's main functions are:
+The bill establishes the Civil Society Empowerment Agency (the Agency), tasked with two main functions:

-• Assessment Framework: Develop a framework to assess the benefits and effectiveness of TSOs, including their economic and social contribution and value for money.
-This will include a public register with data on TSO performance.
+- Assessment of TSOs: The Agency will create a framework to assess the benefits and effectiveness of TSOs, including their economic and social contributions and value for money.
+This will involve a public register containing relevant data and assessment tools.

-• Support for TSOs: Provide advice, support, and training to TSOs, particularly in navigating public sector commissioning processes and producing standardized performance data.
-The Agency will also advocate for greater openness and accessibility in these processes for TSOs, especially smaller ones.
+- Support for TSOs: The Agency will provide advice, support, and training to TSOs, helping them engage with public sector commissioning processes and improve data collection and reporting.
+The Agency aims to make these processes more accessible to TSOs, especially smaller ones.

 Government Spending